robalb/my-website/astro-website/src/pages/posts/camac-cc32.md

 #### NAF commands

-Once you have an open connection to the crate, you can use the functions defined in the library to issue NAF commands.<br>
-The library makes a distinction between two types of commands:
+Once you have an open connection to the crate, you can use the functions defined in the library to execute two type of commands:

 - **WRITE** commands: they are composed of N, A, F, and the additional data that you want to write into the selected module.<br>
   You can use write commands even for commands that don't expect any data: just set the data parameter to 0 or any value. the module will simply ignore it.